BrodaNoel/bropy/README.md

 Before starting working/playing with any project, you have to follow this stets to install basic software.
 Run all this commands in your RaspberryPi.
 * Update basic pre installed software `sudo apt-get update` and `sudo apt-get upgrade -y`.
 I recommend to DO NOT upgrade the distro, because the new one could be prepare to be used in a new RapsberryPi model (hardware), and you may have problems with some packages (yes, I had that problems).
-* Basic software installation `sudo apt-get install -y curl git`
+* Remove unused packages `sudo apt-get autoremove -y`

 ### Projects